AmpliconSuite/AmpliconClassifier/README.md

 #### ****`[output_prefix]_ecDNA_counts.tsv`****
-This two-column file reports the `sample_name` and the number of ecDNA identified in the sample across all amplicons from the sample.
+This two-column file reports the `sample_name` and the number of ecDNA identified in the samples.

 #### ****`[output_prefix]_ecDNA_context_calls.tsv`****
 This two column file reports the ecDNA feature name (sample_amplicon_ecDNA_number), and a classification of the ecDNA focal amplification genome context.